DraganAkeljic/algorithms/Percolation/README.md

 Performance requirements.
 The constructor should take time proportional to n2; all methods should take constant time plus a constant number of calls to the union–find methods union(), find(), connected(), and count().

-#### Monte Carlo simulation. #### To estimate the percolation threshold, consider the following computational experiment:
+#### Monte Carlo simulation
+To estimate the percolation threshold, consider the following computational experiment:

     * Initialize all sites to be blocked.

     Repeat the following until the system percolates:

-        * Choose a site uniformly at random among all blocked sites.
+        - Choose a site uniformly at random among all blocked sites.

-        * Open the site.
+        - Open the site.

-    * The fraction of sites that are opened when the system percolates provides an estimate of the percolation threshold.
+    * The fraction of sites that are opened when the system percolates provides an estimate of the percolation threshold

 For example, if sites are opened in a 20-by-20 lattice according to the snapshots below, then our estimate of the percolation threshold is 204/400 = 0.51 because the system percolates when the 204th site is opened.